FormerLurker/Octolapse/Extras/plugin_repository/_plugins/octolapse.md

 *  Irapid Black - Beta - User Submitted
 *  Monoprice Maker Select v2/Wanhao Duplicator i3 - Beta - User Submitted - Requires OctoPrint 1.3.7rc3 or above

-Please note that some settings may need to be adjusted depending on your slicer settings.
+Please note that some settings WILL need to be adjusted depending on your slicer settings.

 [View the Octolapse Wiki on Github.](https://github.com/FormerLurker/Octolapse/wiki)